The Childcare Program

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 How You Can Help

-By taking part in this wonderful program, volunteers will be based at one of several orphanages in and around the suburbs of Delhi, including Noida and Gurgaon, and will assist by providing love, care, affection, warmth and education to the orphans.
+By taking part in this wonderful program, volunteers will be based at one of several childrens centers in and around the suburbs of Delhi, including Noida and Gurgaon, and will assist by providing care and education to the children.
 Love Volunteers on this project also assist the children with their education by taking extracurricular lessons, assisting with homework and helping with general education on life skills such as personal hygiene.
-In many of the orphanage placements, volunteers will have the option to live on-site at the orphanage with the children or at the volunteer guest house.
-Volunteers who stay at the orphanage do not need to travel every day to and from the project, and thus are able to spend more time with the children.
+Volunteers who stay onsite do not need to travel every day to and from the project, and thus are able to spend more time with the children.